 QRP Honor Roll

-I'm sure it's not easy copying my minimal QRP signal on the bands these days, especially when the sunspots are absent and conditions are poor.
+I'm sure it's not easy copying my minimal QRP signal on the bands, especially when the sunspots are absent and conditions are poor.
 However there are many courteous operators who will go the last mile in an effort to work the QRP station.
-I'd like to sort of "honor" those operators by listing those with whom I have made at least 50 QSOs with my CW/QRP signals and thank them for doing so.
+I'd like to "honor" those operators by listing those with whom I have made at least 50 QSOs with my CW/QRP signals and thank them for doing so.
 Many of the QSOs involved are from contests since contest operators are among the best in the world at picking weak signals out of the QRM, QRN, QSB, etc. to make those few extra points that may help them to win a prize.

 To make my 'Honor Roll', a station must have worked me at least 50 times combined contest and regular QSOs.
 I've also worked some of the stations back in the 60's when I ran more than 5 watts.
 Also when I used other calls like N3AQC, N3A, NY3EC and others.
 The listing here only includes contacts when I ran 5 watts or less and used my K3WWP call.